amelow/DA204B/README.md

 # DA204B
-This is the first C# course im taking at the University of Malmö, hope i dont make a fool out of myself.
-Course code is DA204B.
-Enjoy! :)
+This is the first C#.NET course im taking at the University of Malmö.
+Course code is DA204B and I used Visual Studio.
+Hope you like it! :)